FireChickenProductivity/BAR/README.md

 bar history show: Show a command history including basic actions and command names.

 bar history hide: Hide the bar history.

+# Settings
+If user.basic_action_recorder_record_in_file is set to any integer other than 0, the basic action history is outputted to the record.txt file in the BAR Data directory.
+The setting is 0 by default.